 Mary Magdalen House Staff

-Mary Magdalen House is made up of three full-time and five part-time staff, and many volunteers.
+Mary Magdalen House is made up of four full-time and five part-time staff, and many volunteers.
 The volunteers provide critical support and much-needed help to the staff in their work for the poor.
 Mary Magdalen House depends heavily on its volunteers; we could not provide the services we do without their important assistance.

 Executive Director of Mary Magdalen House

 The Executive Director of Mary Magdalen House is Cary Powell.
 Cary is the newest member of the staff, and joined the House after serving for many years as Executive Director of Catholic Inner-city Schools Education Fund.
 Cary works directly with our guests, providing for their needs.
 In addition, she works to increase awareness of Mary Magdalen House in the Cincinnati community, and ensure that the House has the resources it needs to continue its mission.
 Cary is a proud Cincinnati native and UC grad and serves on the Advisory Board of the McMicken College of Arts and Sciences at UC.